rust-lang/book/second-edition/nostarch/chapter15.md

 with `a` pointing to `b` pointing to `a` and so forth until it overflows the stack.

-Looking at the results of the `println!` calls before the last one, we'll see that the reference count of both `a` and `b` are 2 after we change `a` to point to `b`.
+Looking at the results of the `println!` calls before the last one, we’ll see that the reference count of both `a` and `b` are 2 after we change `a` to point to `b`.
 At the end of `main`, Rust will try and drop `b` first, which will decrease the count of the `Rc` by one.
-However, because `a` is still referencing that `Rc`, its count is 1 rather than 0, so the memory the `Rc` has on the heap won't be dropped.
-It'll just sit there with a count of one, forever.
-In this specific case, the program ends right away, so it's not a problem, but in a more complex program that allocates lots of memory in a cycle and holds onto it for a long time, this would be a problem.
+However, because `a` is still referencing that `Rc`, its count is 1 rather than 0, so the memory the `Rc` has on the heap won’t be dropped.
+It’ll just sit there with a count of one, forever.
+In this specific case, the program ends right away, so it’s not a problem, but in a more complex program that allocates lots of memory in a cycle and holds onto it for a long time, this would be a problem.
 The program would be using more memory than it needs to be, and might overwhelm the system and cause it to run out of memory available to use.

 Now, as you can see, creating reference cycles is difficult and inconvenient in Rust.
-But it's not impossible: preventing memory leaks in the form of reference cycles is not one of the guarantees Rust makes.
-If you have `RefCell<T>` values that contain `Rc<T>` values or similar nested combinations of types with interior mutability and reference counting, be aware that you'll have to ensure that you don't create cycles.
+But it’s not impossible: preventing memory leaks in the form of reference cycles is not one of the guarantees Rust makes.
+If you have `RefCell<T>` values that contain `Rc<T>` values or similar nested combinations of types with interior mutability and reference counting, be aware that you’ll have to ensure that you don’t create cycles.
 In the example in Listing 15-14, the solution would probably be to not write code that could create cycles like this, since we do want `Cons` variants to own the list they point to.

-With data structures like graphs, it's sometimes necessary to have references that create cycles in order to have parent nodes point to their children and children nodes point back in the opposite direction to their parents, for example.
-If one of the directions is expressing ownership and the other isn't, one way of being able to model the relationship of the data without creating reference cycles and memory leaks is using `Weak<T>`.
-Let's explore that next!
+With data structures like graphs, it’s sometimes necessary to have references that create cycles in order to have parent nodes point to their children and children nodes point back in the opposite direction to their parents, for example.
+If one of the directions is expressing ownership and the other isn’t, one way of being able to model the relationship of the data without creating reference cycles and memory leaks is using `Weak<T>`.
+Let’s explore that next!

 ### Prevent Reference Cycles: Turn an `Rc<T>` into a `Weak<T>`

 The Rust standard library provides `Weak<T>`, a smart pointer type for use in situations that have cycles of references but only one direction expresses ownership.
-We've been showing how cloning an `Rc<T>` increases the `strong_count` of references; `Weak<T>` is a way to reference an `Rc<T>` that does not increment the `strong_count`: instead it increments the `weak_count` of references to an `Rc`.
+We’ve been showing how cloning an `Rc<T>` increases the `strong_count` of references; `Weak<T>` is a way to reference an `Rc<T>` that does not increment the `strong_count`: instead it increments the `weak_count` of references to an `Rc`.
 When an `Rc` goes out of scope, the inner value will